-If you encounter memory errors, follow the procedures below.
+If you encounter a memory error, follow the procedures below.

-- 1. Check to determine if the DIMM modules are improperly installed. - Make sure that different types of DIMMs have not been installed in different banks (e.g., a mixture of 2 MB x 36 and 1 MB x 36 DIMMs in Bank 0). - Determine if DIMMs of different speeds have been installed and verify that the BIOS setup is configured for the fastest speed of RAM used.
+- 1. Check to determine if the DIMM modules are improperly installed. - 2.
+Make sure that different types of DIMMs have not been installed in different banks (e.g., a mixture of 2MB x 36 and 1 MB x 36 DIMMs in Bank 0). - Determine if different speeds of DIMMs have been installed and verify that the BIOS setup is configured for the fastest speed of RAM used.
 It is recommended to use the same RAM speed for all DIMMs in the system. - 4.
 Check for bad DIMM modules or chips. - 5.
 Try to install the minimum amount of memory first (a single bank).